 The key question for you is whether health funds can provide benefits for weight loss.
 The answer to that is yes.

 What does science say about how to lose weight?

 Despite a new fad diet every year or so, evidence-based weight loss tends to be eating healthy food and using more calories than you consume.
 The theory is pretty simple.
 Applying it in meaningful ways is the challenge.
 How do you make the changes to cut weight and keep it off?

-Peoplecare includes free weight loss programs on your hospital cover if you have an underlying health condition and there usually won’t be any out of pocket expenses for you.
-As with any service, you’ll need to have served your waiting periods which involves 2 months for our weight loss programs and a 12-month waiting period for pre-existing conditions if you have weight loss surgery.
+Peoplecare includes a free weight loss program on your hospital cover if you have an underlying health condition and there usually won’t be any out of pocket expenses for you.
+As with any service, you’ll need to have served your waiting periods which involves 2 months for our weight loss program and a 12-month waiting period for pre-existing conditions if you have weight loss surgery.